MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deployment-architecture.md

 - Initialize the Dynamic Dependency Lifetime Manager (DDLM) for the Windows App SDK Framework package.
 - Find and load the Windows App SDK framework package to the app's package graph.

-To accomplish these tasks, the bootstrapper must be called in your unpackaged app's startup code so it can properly initialize the system for the unpackaged app.
+To accomplish these tasks, the bootstrapper API must be called in your unpackaged app's startup code so it can properly initialize the system for the unpackaged app.
 Your unpackaged app must use the bootstrapper API before it can use Windows App SDK features such as WinUI, App lifecycle, MRT Core, and DWriteCore.

+The bootstrapper library has different names depending on the Windows App SDK release:

+- Windows App SDK 1.0 Experimental and later releases: **Microsoft.WindowsAppSDK.Bootstrap.dll**.
+- Windows App SDK 0.8 Preview: **Microsoft.ProjectReunion.Bootstrap.dll**.

 ### Dynamic Dependency Lifetime Manager (DDLM)